Hbadmus/WizardOfWorAIAgent/README.md

 Reward engineering is fundamentally a design problem.
 The math matters, but the harder question is always: *what behavior do you actually want, and are your rules producing it?* Watching the agent fail in unexpected ways — and tracing that failure back to an incentive misalignment — was the most valuable part of the process.

-# Wizard of Wor AI

-A Project for our Artificial Intelligence Class: Building an AI that can beat the classic Atari 2600 game, Wizard of Wor.

 ## Authors